JumboCode/G-Code/README.md

 # Backend

-This is the backend for the G-Code project
+This is the setup for the backend for the G-Code project

 ## Setup